DanielEvansLab/clusterTools/WW-CentOS6.7.md

 vi /etc/exports
 /home/ 172.10.10.2/255.255.255.0(rw,no_root_squash,async)
 ```
+Force refresh with
+exportfs -r

+pdsh -w mount can mount a directory, but it's lost when you reboot.

 Next is to edit the nodes’ /etc/fstab.
 In order to do this, we directly modify the chrooted OS we made earlier (/var/chroots/centos6):
 ```